AlanCrist/AlanCrist/README.md

 ## About me

-:heart: Programming | :notes: Trance
+:heart: Programming

-- :earth_americas: I'm from Cabedelo - Brazil
+- :earth_americas: I'm from Brazil
-- :video_game: I like to play video games
+- :video_game: I like challenges
-- :art: I love customizing
+- :man_technologist: I love coding

 ## Social media :mailbox_with_no_mail: